Lionel-Stewart/Holiday-Tracker/README.md

 # Holiday-Tracker

-Tracks different holidays and tells you the amount of days before the next one.
+A JavaScript application that tracks different holidays and tells you the amount of days before the next one.

 ### Version
 1.0.0